molrs/molrs-book/src/smiles/parsing-smiles.md

 ### Branches

 I would say branching was the most difficult aspect of SMILES to get right.
-Instead of just using a simple counter, you need to keep track of where the root atom (the i-th atom) of the next bond should be.
+Instead of just using a simple counter, you need to keep track of where the root atom of the next bond should be.
 We can do this using a stack!

 ```rust
 fn smiles_parser_v4(smi: &str) -> Result<Molecule, MoleculeError> {